redisjohn/spfetch/README.md

 #### Removing a cluster from the vault

-To remove a cluster from the vault, go the vault folder and delete the file that corresponds with the fqdn you wish to remove.
+Use the delete command to remove a cluster from the vault

+	credstore del --fqdn cluster.stark.local

 #### Moving the Credential Vault to another System